 Wedding Planning: A Groom’s Eye View

 I photographed Adam & Jenna’s wedding way back in 2014, and we’ve kept in touch ever since.
-In recent years, they’ve started their own wedding business, (offering a range of fab range of luxury props and decorations for your wedding) and whilst we were chatting one day, I asked Adam if he’d be interested in putting together a guest blog.
+In recent years, they’ve started their own wedding business, (offering a range of fab range of luxury props and decorations for your wedding) and whilst we were chatting one day, I asked Adam if he’d be interested in putting together a groom’s guide to wedding planning article.
 He agreed, and what he put together was a wonderful guide to any guys out there who are starting their wedding planning journey.

 So without any more waffle from me, I’ll leave you in Adam’s safe hands.
 Chaps, grab your notepads! – Chris.

 I overheard an amusing line blurted out by a chap being dragged around the shops by his wife over the weekend: “I really don’t want to be here right now”.
 I’m sure the poor guy didn’t realise how much additional pain his spontaneous outburst was going to introduce to his already unfavourable situation, but it made my wife and I chuckle, nonetheless.
 It also felt like an apt opening to this post about weddings.

 When it comes to men and weddings, we generally get a bad rap.
 There is a lot of organising involved, there are complex (and expensive) choices to be made and various communication channels need to be opened in order to make the wedding day successful and special.
 I wouldn’t consider myself particularly great at any of these roles and therefore I took a back seat whilst my fiancée did most of the running around to get the job done.
 I suspect that most husbands-to-be adopt a similar stance.